Shearwater Research SWIFT Transmitter (MH-8A Compatible)

 The Shearwater SWIFT is the next generation of smart air-integrated wireless tank-pressure transmitters.
 It listens for other transmitters, only transmits when the channel is clear and avoids collisions with other signals.

 The SWIFT tank pressure wireless transmitter is Nitrox Ready and compatible with the current firmware release of those specific models of Shearwater Research brand dive computers that support hoseless air integration.
-This includes the Shearwater Tern TX, Perdix-AI, Perdix 2, Teric, Petrel 3 and NERD 2 model dive computers currently sold by Dive Gear Express, but does NOT include the Shearwater NERD 1, Petrel, Petrel 2, Peregrine, Perdix (without the "AI"), or Tern (without the "TX").
+This includes the Shearwater Tern TX, Perdix-AI, Perdix 2, Teric, Petrel 3, NERD 2 and the new Peregrine TX model dive computers currently sold by Dive Gear Express, but does NOT include the Shearwater NERD 1, Petrel, Petrel 2, Peregrine (without the "TX"), Perdix (without the "AI"), or Tern (without the "TX").
 A key feature of the SWIFT is an active interference avoidance system that allows multiple transmitters to work together.

 The transmitter screws in to a high-pressure (HP) port of the first stage regulator mounted on the tank to be monitored.
 The transmitter uses the 38kHz radio frequency to signal data.
 An antenna inside the dive computer receives the RF data when it is positioned within { 72 in (6 ft) |1.8 m } of the transmitter and within a zone parallel or at a 45 degree angle to the transmitter.
 Best reception is achieved when the dive computer and transmitter are within { 3 ft | 0.9 m } of each other.
 The LED status indicator will flash green when a transmission is sent and flash red if an interfering signal is detected.
 During a dive you may at times move the dive computer so that is out of the signal pattern of the transmitter, resulting in a temporary interruption of the link.
 The link may also be interrupted if the dive computer is within { 3 ft | 0.9 m } of a running DPV or after a strobe light flashes.
 The link will be restored within 5 seconds after the dive computer is reoriented, moved back into range, or the RF noise clears.
 For technical diving, Dive Gear Express recommends following the best practice of also including a standard analog SPG on the regulator as a backup.